SK-Hardwired/xavc_rtmd2srt/README.md

 - Capture Gamma / ColorSpace (looks like it is fixed on first frame; meta-data not changed if Picture Profile changed on camera during recording)
 - recording date and time in YYYY/MM/DD HH/MM/SS format as it is set in camera settings (**output disabled yet**)
 - timecode (N/A for models w/o timecode fieature; **output not implemented yet**)
-- GPS coords, timestamp, elevation, [speed, heading] (if available)
+- GPS coords, timestamp, elevation, DOP, GPSFix, [speed, heading] (if available)

 Meta-data not supported (as no any existing consumer camera models record it):
 - lens focal length, zoom position